 Notes: Each regression also includes 199 dummy variables, one for each locational cluster.
 Regression (5) also includes an additional 199 dummy variables, one for each green building in the sample.
 Standard errors are in brackets.
-Significance at the 0.10, 0.05, and 0.01 levels are indicated by , , and , respectively.
+Significant at the 1 percent level.
+Significant at the 5 percent level.
+Significant at the 10 percent level.